farah5112github/StackCBEmbed/README.md

 - A text file (input.txt) containing the protein sequence in FASTA format.
 - The PSSM file (.PSSM) containing evolution-derived information for the protein sequence mentioned in the .txt file.
   You need to obtain the PSSM file from 'PSI-BLAST'.
 Download link: https://blast.ncbi.nlm.nih.gov/Blast.cgi.
-- The Spider file (.spd33) containing secondary structure information for the protein sequence mentioned in the .txt file.
-  To obtain the Spider file, use 'SPIDER3'.
-Server link: https://sparks-lab.org/server/spider3/.
-- The SPINE-X file (.spXout) contains secondary structure information, predictions of solvent accessible surface area, and backbone torsion angles for the protein sequence mentioned in the .txt file.
-Server link: http://sparks.informatics.iupui.edu/.
 - You need to extract the protein sequence's features using the ProtT5-XL-UniRef50 pretrained model and save the features in a .csv file.
   Code link: https://github.com/agemagician/ProtTrans/blob/master/Embedding/TensorFlow/Advanced/ProtT5-XL-UniRef50.ipynb.